 The project was inserted in an unprecedented way into the park, articulating itself with two different environments: a circular space of seven meters in diameter, in continuity with the enfilade of the internal rooms of the villa - to underline the ambition of the pavilion to be configured as a real and its own outdoor living room -, and a space with an elongated "L" shape, designed instead to involve some existing elements (stone blocks, benches leaning against the perimeter wall of the villa), extended in such a way as to make the structure visible right from the access to the garden from the street.

 The two environments are differentiated, as well as for its shape, even for the type of lighting: the warm light of the circular space, where the ceiling in the open air was crossed by the catenaries, was countered by the brightness of more suffused second room, with the lights strung along the external face.

 The thin weave of the construction site sheets - arranged in one, two or more layers - also made it possible to glimpse the domestic environment of the interior of the pavilion, further confirming the close relationship with the surrounding space.

 STRUCTURE: SEVEN TIGLI

 The foliage of the seven lime trees in the garden of the villa were used as supporting elements of the Chill-out pavilion, so going to be a backbone strong dramatic potential.

-Steel rods and wire rods have played a supporting role to the membranes made from towels yard, and for overhead from external entrusted with the lighting.
-The sixteen wooden drums and the seven pallets have been the furniture of the pavilion, highlighting the domestic atmosphere of the project.
+Steel rods and wire tie rods played a supporting role for the membranes made up of construction site sheets, and for the outdoor catenaries to which the lighting was entrusted.
+The sixteen wooden reels and seven pallets formed the furnishings of the pavilion, underlining the domestic atmosphere of the project.